0xDEADFED5/xtermia/README.md

 ### Installation for an existing game
 Back up your existing game folder.
-Copy this repo's entire folder structure to your Evennia "mygame" game folder, overwrite inputfuncs.py but don't overwrite the other 3 files listed above.
+Copy this repo's entire folder structure to your Evennia "mygame" game folder and overwrite inputfuncs.py but don't overwrite the other 3 files listed above.

 Add settings from [settings.py](/server/conf/settings.py) to your own settings.py.